raspberrypilearning/introduction-to-processing/worksheet.md

 1. Processing will execute one line of code at a time, starting at the top of the sketch and working downward.
 This is called **procedural programming**.
 Try calling the `line` function a few different times with a few different values in a single sketch.

-1. When you click Run, you'll notice that Processing draws each line you entered on the window.
+1. When you click **Run**, you'll notice that Processing draws each line you entered on the window.

 ## Draw other shapes

 Of course, you can do a lot with lines, but Processing can draw a lot of different shapes.
 In these steps, you'll learn how to draw a circle and a rectangle.

-1. Enter the following code in a blank sketch and press run:
+1. Enter the following code in a blank sketch and press **Run**:

 	```java
 	ellipse(50, 15, 30, 30);